Frisianrage/Be2Gether-MERNG-frontend/README.md

 ## General Info

 Be2Gether is a social media app for couples in long distance relationships.
 User can login into their profile and connect to their partner.
 The app includes a chat and^a world map where they can mark for example places they visited together and share their memories in text in images.
-This repo contains the frontend of Applicate.
+This repo contains the frontend of Be2Gether.

 ### Screenshot